 - Recover post-disaster by bringing all systems back online to full operational state

-A DRP has many of the same elements of a BCP that need to be documented and defined ahead of time, as well as a few additional ones.
-Key elements include the following:
+A disaster recovery plan has many of the same elements of a business continuity plan that need to be documented and defined ahead of time, but there are several key elements that are different.
+These elements include:

 - Business impact analysis